 If you need to revert the formatting to the table's initial state, you can reset the table to the default format at any time.
 To do so:

-- Right-click > Reset > Table Formats or click Properties > APPEARANCE > Reset formatting in the object inspector on the right.
+- Select the table, right-click > Reset > Table Formats, or click Appearance > Appearance > Reset formatting in Properties

 Worked Example: Formatting a column of cells